-Pinpoint exactly what organisms are wreaking havoc in your gut, confirm/deny overgrowth of Candida, pathogens & parasites, measure inflammation & assess the health of your microbiome with the Dysbiosis Detector.
+Pinpoint exactly what organisms are wreaking havoc in your gut, confirm/deny overgrowth of Candida, pathogens & parasites, measure inflammation, the ability to digest fats and proteins & assess the health of your microbiome with the Dysbiosis Detector.

 On the matters of microbes…